Code-Institute-Submissions/Ehnvik-football-opinions_MarResub/README.md

 - To login to your account you fill in your username and your chosen password.
 - If the information don't match the registered information in the database, then the user will be denied access to their account.
 - A red information box will pop up and give the user instruction what login information the website wants.
+- The user can reset the password by pressing the "Forgot Password" link.

 ![Login Page](https://user-images.githubusercontent.com/87748379/160932416-33d29090-e85b-4ac8-8cc5-e5342d381a3d.png)